EnhancedNetwork/TOHE-Docs/options/Neutrals/Benign/Amnesiac.md

 # <font color="#046300">🧠 <b>Amnesiac</b></font> <Badge text="Benign" type="tip" vertical="middle"/>
 ---

-As the Amnesiac, use your kill button on a player to remember their role.<br><br>
+As the Amnesiac, use your report button on a body to remember their role.<br><br>
 If the target was an Impostor, you'll become a Refugee.<br>
-If the target was a Crewmate, you'll become a Sheriff.<br>
+If the target was a Crewmate, you'll become the target role if compatible (otherwise you become Engineer).<br>
 If the target was a passive neutral or a neutral killer not specified, you'll become the role defined in the settings.<br>
 If the target was a neutral killer of a select few, you'll become the role they are.<br>
 * Max